youwen5/zen-browser-flake/README.md

 few seconds.

-If you're experiencing abnormally long build times you probably aren't overriding the `nixpkgs` input and its duplicating a lot of system libraries.
+If you're experiencing abnormally long build times you probably aren't overriding the `nixpkgs` input and it's duplicating a lot of system libraries.
 Just set `inputs.zen-browser.inputs.nixpkgs.follows = "nixpkgs"` or something similar.